Before you close your business

 If your business uses suppliers, you'll need to:

-• inform them that your business is closing
+• tell them that your business is closing

 • confirm your last orders

-If your business has a lease, you'll need to end your lease agreement when your business closes.
-Depending on the conditions of your lease, you may still need to pay rent and other costs up until the end of the lease term.
-Read your lease agreement as it may have an early termination clause.
+You may need to pay rent and other costs until the end of the lease term.
+Read the conditions in your lease agreement as it may have an early termination clause.

 Learn more about how to lodge a tax return.

-To cancel your PAYG withholding account, you can:
+To cancel your pay as you go (PAYG) withholding account, you can either:

 Find out more about cancelling your PAYG withholding.

-You need to finalise tax issues for your employees when you close your business.
+You need to finalise all employee tax issues when you close your business.

 • fringe benefits tax